python/typing/docs/spec/concepts.rst

       ...

 A union type ``T1 | T2``, where ``T1`` and ``T2`` are fully static types,
-represents the set of values formed by the union of all the sets of values represented by ``T1`` and ``T2``.
+represents the set of values formed by the union of the sets of values represented by ``T1`` and ``T2``.
 Thus, by the definition of the supertype relation, the union ``T1 | T2`` is a supertype of both ``T1`` and ``T2``.
 Via materialization, the gradual types ``S1`` and ``S2`` are both assignable to a